• Skip to main content

 Instructions

-• In a medium sauce pan heat butter and brown sugar with candy thermometer attached to it.
-Bring it to boil on medium low heat with constant stirring.
-Once thermometer reads 270° to 290° remove pan immediately from stove.
-Pour it over lined up saltines.
+• In a medium sauce pan heat butter and brown sugar with a candy thermometer attached to it.
+Bring it to a boil on medium-low heat with constant stirring.
+Once the thermometer reads 270° to 290° remove the pan immediately from the stove.
+Pour it over lined-up saltines.

-Note: if you don’t have candy thermometer, bring to a boil over on medium heat and cook for 2 to 3 minutes.
+Note: if you don’t have a candy thermometer, bring it to a boil over medium heat and cook for 2 to 3 minutes.

-• Remove toffee mix immediately from stove and instantly pour it over saltines.
-Spread evenly with spatula.
+• Remove the toffee mix immediately from the stove and instantly pour it over the saltines.
+Spread evenly with a spatula.

 • While toffee layer bakes in oven melt chocolate and keep it ready.

-• Melt dark chocolate bark (chopped) in microwave at 50% heat just about melted.
-Stir until chocolate is smooth and melted completely.
+• Melt dark chocolate bark (chopped) in the microwave at 50% heat just about melted.
+Stir until the chocolate is smooth and melted completely.

-• Remove the pan from oven.
-Let toffee sit for 1 minutes before you add chocolate.
-Pour melted chocolate over hot toffee layer.
-Spread evenly using spatula.
+• Remove the pan from the oven.
+Let the toffee sit for 1 minute before you add chocolate.
+Pour melted chocolate over the hot toffee layer.
+Spread evenly using a spatula.

-• If using chocolate chips, soon as baking pan is out of oven scatter chocolate chips on hot toffee layer.
+• If using chocolate chips, soon as the baking pan is out of the oven scatter chocolate chips on the hot toffee layer.
 Wait for a minute or 2.
 The heat will melt the chocolate chips.
-Spread chocolate layer evenly on toffee layer.
+Spread the chocolate layer evenly on the toffee layer.

-Tip: if chocolate chip does not melt, pop the pan in oven for 2 minutes at 300°F. Then spread the chocolate layer.
+Tip: if the chocolate chip does not melt, pop the pan in the oven for 2 minutes at 300°F. Then spread the chocolate layer.

 • You can leave the crack candy plain or top with your favorite toppings.
 Use can use chopped nuts; chocolate chips, melted chocolate drizzle, and crushed OREO, crushed pretzels, sprinkles, toasted coconut flakes.